Getting started with your indoor vegetable garden

 .

-These sheets assume that you have a home with a room temperature between 18°C and 24°C and that you have a windowsill or porch with natural light from outside.
-But what if you could create an environment where you could create the conditions that would allow the plant to grow optimally?
-Let’s first look at what it takes for a seed to become a plant.
+These charts assume you have a house with a room temperature between 18°C and 24°C and a windowsill or porch with natural light.
+But what if you could create an environment where you could create the conditions that allow the plant to grow optimally?
+Let's first take a look at what a seed needs to become a plant.

 What do vegetable garden plants need?

-Before you put your first seed in the ground, you need to know the basic needs of vegetable garden plants.
+Before you put the first seed in the ground, you need to know the basic needs of vegetable garden plants.

 light, oxygen, heat, water and food

-A seed becomes a plant with the help of light, oxygen, heat, water and nutrients.
-Oxygen, water and nutrients are elements that we can always use.
-Both indoors, outdoors and under glass we can water, administer nutrients and oxygen can always be given to the soil and plant.
-We can do that ourselves.
-For light and heat we are in most cases dependent on the sun.
-And as we all know, the intensity of the sun and the hours that our plants can look at the sun, differ according to the season.
-We adjust our crops to the exposure of the sun.
-That is why there are no palm trees on the large market in Brussels or Amsterdam and there are on the Placa Reyal in Barcelona.
-To better explain indoor growing, I will first tell you a bit more about the sun and the growth cycle of a plant.
-On this site you will find a propagator that was chosen as the best propagator according to BBC Gardeners World, grow lights are available separately
+A seed becomes a plant with the help of light, oxygen, heat, water, and nutrients.
+Oxygen, water, and nutrients are elements we can always use.
+Whether indoors, outdoors, or under glass, we can water and add nutrients, and oxygen can always be supplied to the soil and plant.
+We can do this ourselves.
+For light and heat, we mostly depend on the sun.
+And as we all know, the intensity of the sun and the hours our plants can see it vary depending on the season.
+We adjust our crops to the sun's exposure.
+That's why there are no palm trees in the Grand Place in Brussels or Amsterdam, but there are in Plaça Reyal in Barcelona.
+To better explain indoor growing, I'll first tell you a little more about the sun and a plant's growth cycle.

 The sun gives warmth to our vegetable garden plants

-The sun is a large fireball that is 1 million times, yes you read that right, 1 million times bigger than planet earth.
-The sun gives light and heat to all the planets in our solar system.
-Depending on the distance and the angle of refraction of the sun, we need a t-shirt or a woolen coat in the different seasons.
-We express the heat in Celsius and everyone knows it.
+The sun is a giant fireball, a million times—yes, you read that right—a million times larger than planet Earth.
+The sun provides light and heat to all the planets in our solar system.
+Depending on the sun's distance and refraction angle, we need a T-shirt or a wool coat in different seasons.
+We express heat in Celsius , a measurement familiar to everyone.

-The sun also provides heat to our plants
+The sun also provides warmth to our plants

 Light, that's a different story.
-To make it easier, we can speak of light intensity and light colour.
-Light intensity is expressed in lumens , light heat in kelvins .
-A small candle gives few lumens, a searchlight in the courtyard of a prison gives many lumens.
-The light colour is something else.
-The light at the dentist is blue light and the light in a cosy brasserie will be redder light.
-How this comes about technically is not really important to know in the vegetable garden.
-What is interesting to know is that plants have different needs for light colour in their growth phase, fruiting phase and flowering phase.
-In the growth phase they need bluer light, in the flowering phase redder light.
-With the sun we have one big advantage.
-Sunlight contains the entire spectrum of light colour.
-At sunrise or sunset you often have very red light.
-On a cloudy winter day you have bluer light.
-Depending on the season and the time of day, our plants get all the light colour they need to become a mature plant.
+To simplify things, we can speak of light intensity and light color.
+Light intensity is expressed in lumens , luminous flux in Kelvin .
+A small candle emits few lumens, a searchlight in a prison yard emits many lumens.
+Light color is something else entirely.
+The light at the dentist's is blue, and the light in a cozy brasserie will be redder.
+The technical details of this are not really important to know for the vegetable garden.
+What is interesting to know is that plants have different light color needs during their growth, fruiting, and flowering phases.
+During the growth phase, they need bluer light, while during the flowering phase, they need redder light.
+With the sun, we have one major advantage.
+Sunlight contains the entire spectrum of light color.
+At sunrise or sunset, you often have very red light.
+On a cloudy winter day, you have bluer light.
+Depending on the season and the time of day, our plants receive all the light color they need to reach maturity.

 The growth cycle of vegetable garden plants